Rusyn may plead guilty in Capitol riot case

 Romano said he still has "additional work" to do before the deal is done.

-Bergman said prosecutors have offered a deal and is waiting for more information from Romano.
+Bergman said prosecutors have offered a deal and are waiting for more information from Romano.

 Rusyn, 35, said nothing about the plea deal during the conference.
 He only talked when Jackson asked him routine questions about his identity, his understanding of his rights and administrative matters.
 He answered by saying, "Yes, your honor."